jordandalley/threadfinite/README.md

 # Threadfinite
 An optimisation of the official [Threadfin](https://github.com/Threadfin/Threadfin) docker image.

-## Features
+## Features and Changes

-- Optimised highest-quality stream selection
+- Simplified configuration by removing multiple buffering options
+  - This fork uses a wrapper to pass stream URL's to yt-dlp, so it detects the best stream before buffering it to FFmpeg.
-- Enables Threadfin support for using livestream services such as Youtube as channels
+  - Enables support for using livestream services such as Youtube as channel sources
-- Checks periodically for active client counts within threadfin and exits stuck ffmpeg processes
-- Support for running custom ffmpeg static binaries (eg. less regressed versions) by including nscd in the build.
-- Adds better docker process handling with 'supervisord'
+- Includes jellyfin-ffmpeg7
+- Removed auto update options
+- Changed container type from Ubuntu to Debian Bookworm (Slim) reducing container size
+- Removed the SIGKILL's in Threadfin FFmpeg process management.
+The wrapper will detect a SIGINT and pass it to FFmpeg to close it gracefully.
+If unsuccessful, it will only then send a SIGKILL.

 ## Optimisation Wrapper for FFmpeg